JohnDoe13/Bollywood/README.md

 # Bollywood

-It should be enough to download the folder structure Fronten/Logos, to run thw Website.
+It should be enough to download the folder structure Fronten/Logos, to run the Website.